epwalsh/obsidian.nvim/README.md

     -- Optional, if you keep notes in a specific subdirectory of your vault. notes_subdir = "notes",

+    -- Optional, set the log level for Obsidian.
+This is an integer corresponding to one of the log -- levels defined by "vim.log.levels.*" or nil, which is equivalent to DEBUG (1). log_level = vim.log.levels.DEBUG,

     daily_notes = {
       -- Optional, if you keep daily notes in a separate directory. folder = "notes/dailies",